Leibniz-HBI/smo-wiki/docs/index.md

 ## Landing Page

-If you want to share this project with others, we have a [landing page](https://leibniz-hbi.github.io/SMO/about).-We-are-thinking-about-presenting-iterative-versions-of-this-wiki-in-a-more-refined-layout-there,-but-to-benefit-from-or-contribute-to-the-latest-bleeding-edge-version-of-everything,-[stay-awhile-and-listen](https://www.youtube.com/watch?v=tAVVy_x3Erg).
+If you want to share this project with others, we have a [landing page](https://leibniz-hbi.github.io/SMO/about).
+We are thinking about presenting iterative versions of this wiki in a more refined layout there, but to benefit from or contribute to the latest bleeding edge version of everything, [stay awhile and listen](https://www.youtube.com/watch?v=tAVVy_x3Erg).

 ## I want to contribute!